Presenter: Jennifer L. Schultz, MA, CCC-SLP

 "I like that I can take the course at my convenience."
 P.K.
 (Sept.
 2022)

 "I needed to take an ethics course, but I enjoyed the video and PowerPoint slides.
-The course will benefit me later when I decide to mentor a clinical fellow SLP.
+This course will benefit me later when I decide to mentor a clinical fellow SLP.
 The instructor was clear and concise.
 Her rate of speech was perfect."
 B.B.-B. (Sept.
 2022)

 "It was good to understand that state regulations supersede ASHA's Scope of Practice for SLPAs.
 I like the format and pace of the course."
 A.C.
 (Sept.
 2022)